 One of the largest French Christmas markets is located on Place Rihour, Lille.
 About 80 cozy chalets feature gifts from artisans, local gingerbread, gauffres liègoises, foie gras, cheese de Savoie, and wine are a must-try.
-The main square in Lille hosts a huge Christmas tree and a Ferris wheel offering a panorama of the market square.
+Lille's main square hosts a huge Christmas tree and a Ferris wheel, offering a panorama of the market square.
 Check out the carved nativity scene and beautiful ornaments decorating the square.

 The first Christkindelsmärik of Strasbourg was held back in 1570, which makes it the oldest in France.
 It hosts over 300 chalets located in 11 areas of the city.
 They offer arts, crafts, and Christmas decorations.
 Sipping mulled wine or vin chaud and snacking on pretzels, enjoy the views of the Christmas tree in Place Kléber and surrounding UNESCO sites.
-Advent choirs sing Christmas songs and live nativity scenes are impossible to miss.
+Advent choirs sing Christmas songs, and live nativity scenes are impossible to miss.
 Strasbourg markets have different specializations.
-One of them is dedicated to local food with farmers offering produce for sale, another is all about being environmentally friendly, while there are also markets with an emphasis on gifts and crafts.
+One is dedicated to local food, with farmers offering produce for sale; another is all about being environmentally friendly.
+At the same time, there are also markets with an emphasis on gifts and crafts.

 Paris Christmas Markets (mid-November 2020–early January 2021, most had been canceled)